 Next, start filling in your home page with the first message(s) that you want new visitors to see.

-Step #3 – Install analytics: While analytics don’t matter right away, you’ll want them soon.
+While analytics don’t matter right away, you’ll want to start gathering data right away.

 I’ve written tons of articles on creating marketing strategies and generating traffic.
 Now, you can finally put them to use: